Rezaldi Hehanussa: Persija Jakarta

 In January 2019, Rezaldi has a recurring injury to his right heel, he has to miss the second leg of the Piala Indonesia against 757 Kepri Jaya and is likely to miss Persija's match against Home United in the 2019 AFC Champions League qualifying play-offs.
 Rezaldi had to be absent for four months, he underwent an injury recovery process. he has even started practicing lightly with his colleagues at the training held on Friday, 10 May.
 On 16 July, he started his match in the 2019 Liga 1 season for Persija in a 5–3 away lose over TIRA-Persikabo.
-He contributed with 17 league appearances and without goal during with Persija for 2019 season and only played 2 times for 2020 season because the league was officially discontinued due to the COVID-19 pandemic.
+He made 17 league appearances for Persija in the 2019 season, without scoring, and only played twice in the 2020 season because the league was officially discontinued due to the COVID-19 pandemic.

 On 5 September 2021, he started his match in the 2021–22 Liga 1 season for Persija in a 1–1 draw over PSS Sleman.
-Rezaldi give assists of the season a opening goal by Marko Šimić in Persija's 2–3 win over Madura United on 22 October.
+Rezaldi provided his first assist of the 2021–22 Liga 1 season for Marko Šimić's opening goal in Persija Jakarta's 3–2 victory over Madura United on 22 October 2021.
 On 19 December, Rezaldi suffered a heel injury, Persija's doctor, Donny Kurniawan revealed that Rezaldi had to enter the operating table to recover from the injury, he made 13 appearances with Persija in the 2021–22 season.

 In the 2022–23 season with Persija, Rezaldi didn't get enough minutes to play, he only recorded 4 matches with details of 1 starter and 3 from the bench.
 Persija through its official website announced that Rezaldi officially left Persija.
 During his 7 years with Persija Jakarta, Rezaldi made 105 appearances and contributed six goals and nine assists in all competitions.